shelajev/catalog-service-node-with-ai/README.md

 - Integration testing with Testcontainers
 - Building in GitHub Actions with Docker Build Cloud

+This project is also setup to be used for various demos.
+Learn more about the demo setups by using [the README in the ./demo directory](./demo/README.md).

 ## Application architecture

 This sample app provides an API that utilizes the following setup: